 The biggest drawback to a solar water heater is the cost.
 More traditional water heaters can be bought for a couple of hundred dollars plus installation costs.
 Solar models are many times more expensive with procurement costs in the thousands.
-Installation will probably cost more too since they are installed outside and might need structural alterations to allow for their size and weight.
+The installation will probably cost more too since they are installed outside and might need structural alterations to allow for their size and weight.

 The weight of the unit isn’t much because the tank and panels only weigh a few hundred pounds or so.
 The extra weight comes into play when the tank is full of water.
-Our system has a 100 gallon tank and it was installed over a trellis near the back of our house.
+Our system has a 100-gallon tank and it was installed over a trellis near the back of our house.
 The trellis is nothing fancy but the main support beam is huge, it is about fifteen inches deep.

 Solar water heater companies have calculators that take into consideration your electricity rate as well as your estimated hot water usage and sun exposure.
 Any good company should be able to tell you how many years it would take for you to save enough money to pay for your new water solar heater.

-What Does a Solar Panel do
+What Does a Solar Panel Do?

 We have all seen solar panels somewhere.
 Maybe they were on a roof of a house or over some covered parking at a shopping mall.
-I’m glad to see more and more of them popping up and taking advantage of the sunny days in here in California.
+I’m glad to see more and more of them popping up and taking advantage of the sunny days here in California.

 The warmer gel rises and comes into contact with rods where the energy is transferred, through the rods, to the tank where the water is heated.
 The cooler gel falls and goes back to the bottom of the panel where it starts the whole process all over again.
-The solar panels are self-contained and the gel needs to replenishment unless a leak occurs.
+The solar panels are self-contained and the gel does not need replenishment unless a leak occurs.